maclark/openavmkit/README.md

 ## Creating a new locality

 OpenAVMKit operates on the concept of a "locality", which is a geographic area that contains a set of properties.
-This can represent a city, a council, a neighborhood, or any other region or jurisdiction you want to analyze.
+This can represent a city, a county, a neighborhood, or any other region or jurisdiction you want to analyze.
 To set one up, create a folder like this within openavmkit's `notebooks/` directory:

 ```
 data/<locality_slug>/